pattisdr/developer.osf.io/README.md

 ### OSF API Documentation
-The openapi specification and source code for the documenting the Open Science Framework API lives here.
+The Open API specification and source code for the documenting the Open Science Framework API lives here.

 #### For development:
 - `npm install`